 - During extended travel, including on a train or bus

-- When vaccination status of those around you is not known and people around you are not masking
+- When vaccination status of those around you is not known and people around you are not wearing a mask

 You can choose to wear a KN95, an N95, or two medical-grade masks if you are at increased risk of severe COVID-19 because you are elderly, have a weakened immune system, or have another underlying medical condition (see here for more information from the CDC about who is at increased risk).